Meihua35/Autumn-Begonia-Sources/README.md

 -  Eric T. Schluessel - History, identity, and mother-tongue education in Xinjiang<br />
 -  L. J. Newby - The Begs of Xinjiang: Between Two Worlds<br />
 -  Hanchao Lu - Beyond the Neon Lights: Everyday Shanghai in the Early Twentieth Century<br />
--  Pu Yi - The Last Manchu: The Autobiography of Hellbat Pu Yi, the Last Emperor of the Qing<br />
+-  Pu Yi - The Last Manchu: The Autobiography of Pu Yi, the Last Emperor of the Qing<br />
 -  Jacob Eyferth - De-Industrialization in the Chinese Countryside: Handicrafts and Development in Jiajiang (Szechuan), 1935 to 1978<br />
 -  James Reardon-Anderson - Chemical Industry in China, 1860-1949<br />
 -  Jay Taylor - The Generalissimo: Chiang Kai-Shek and the Struggle for Modern China<br />